kriyative/clojurejs/README.md

 ## Scoping Rules

-clojurejs implements ``let`` and ``loop/recur`` with anonymous functions in Javascript to ensure consistent scoping rules.
+ClojureJS implements ``let`` and ``loop/recur`` with anonymous functions in Javascript to ensure consistent scoping rules.
 See the Examples section for samples of ``let`` expansions.

 ## Implicit Return

-clojurejs tries to be exhaustive about implementing _implicit return_ in the generated Javascript.
+ClojureJS tries to be exhaustive about implementing _implicit return_ in the generated Javascript.
 This is one area where more unit tests are much needed.

 ## Reserved Symbols/Forms

-The following reserved forms are implemented by the clojurejs translator:
+The following reserved forms are implemented by the ClojureJS translator:

     def, defn, defmacro, do, dokeys, fn, get, if, inline, length, let, loop, new, nil, recur, return, set!, try/catch/finally